Instituto Salvadoreño de Contadores Públicos

 • SMO 2: International Education Standards

 In El Salvador, universities and the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) have a role in implementing initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants, which are established in the Public Accountant Law, Decree No. 828 of 2000, as amended in 2017.
-Individuals wishing to obtain a public accountant or auditor license from the CVPCPA need a bachelor’s degree in accounting, one year of practical experience for a public accountant and two years for auditors, and then, to maintain the license, fulfill annual CPD requirements that are aligned with IES.
+Individuals wishing to obtain a public accountant or auditor license from the CVPCPA need a bachelor’s degree in accounting, one year of practical experience for a public accountant, or two years for an auditor.
+To maintain the license, individuals must fulfill annual CPD requirements that are aligned with the revised IES.

-The ISCP also reports of additional activities it is undertaking to promote the adoption and implementation of IES in El Salvador.
-The institute is working with the Board of Professional Associations of El Salvador (CAPES) to update the legislation to require a competency exam in order to practice.
-As of 2019, a competency exam requirement is still against the law in El Salvador.
-Furthermore, the ISCP indicates it has been communicating with IFAC members in Brazil and Mexico to learn about their certification systems.
+The ISCP also previously reported additional activities to promote the adoption and implementation of IES in El Salvador.
+The institute worked with the Board of Professional Associations of El Salvador (CAPES) to update the legislation requiring a competency exam to practice.
+In 2019, the ISCP communicated with IFAC members in Brazil and Mexico to learn about their certification systems.

 Current Status: Sustain